creoapp/documentation/docs/drafts/PickerView.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `PickerView` class but the `dataSet` is the most popular to be configured.
+Several UI aspects can be configured in the `PickerView` class but the `dataSet` is the most common to be configured.
 - `dataSet`: The dataset object provides information that PickerView needs to construct its content.

 ### References